OPT Cybersecurity Consultant Jobs

 Can I work as a Cybersecurity Consultant on OPT without H-1B sponsorship?

 Yes.
 OPT is work authorization tied to your F-1 status, not to a specific employer's sponsorship.
 You can work as a Cybersecurity Consultant for any employer willing to hire you during your OPT period.
-The employer doesn't petition USCIS on your behalf the way they would for an H-1B.
+The employer doesn't petition USCIS on your behalf the way they would for an H-1B visa.
 You do need your employment to be directly related to your degree field, which information security, computer science, and related programs satisfy cleanly for this role.

 Does a Cybersecurity Consultant role qualify for the STEM OPT extension?